Evertras/live-leaderboards/docs/tech-choices.md

 Because this is a hobby project, we are optimizing for cost.
 Amazon DynamoDB will give us 25 GB of free storage, which means our 753 KB per day of raw data would give us about 95 years of free storage.

+It also has good integrations with Lambdas, which we'll make use of elsewhere.
+These integrations are also low price or free, which is an additional bonus.